On the Utility of 3D Hand Poses for Action Recognition: Experiments

 \subsection{How many RGB frames are required?}

 In our model, the pose modality maintains a high temporal resolution to capture fine-grained hand movements, resulting in good verb recognition performance.
-On the contrary, RGB frames are primarily required to introduce semantic context beneficial for object recognition and do not necessitate a high temporal resolution like hand movements.
+On the contrary, RGB frames are primarily required to introduce semantic context for object recognition and does not necessitate a high temporal resolution like hand movements.
 The design of our model allows us to sample only a few RGB frames (as low as one) but still perform competitively at a reduced computational cost. ~\cref{fig:acc_rgb_variation} shows the impact of using more RGB frames for Assembly101~\cite{sener2022assembly101}.
+For this experiment, non-overlapping micro-actions are considered.
 Using only one RGB frame in HandFormer (35.46) outperforms the video model TSM (35.27), as shown in~\cref{tab:sota}.
 This performance gain stems primarily from a significant improvement in object accuracy, with only a slight enhancement in verb accuracy.
 However, including more RGB frames shows a diminishing return, which is unsurprising as additional frames are expected to provide redundant information.
 These results are obtained with a simplified version of our model by setting $\mathcal{L} = \mathcal{L}_{cls}$ and bypassing the multimodal tokenizer.

-\subsection{Are 3D hand poses an efficient alternative for multi-view?}
+\subsection{Can 3D hand pose be an efficient alternative to multi-view?}